banhpete/Notes-on-Back-End-Topics/README.md

  - A nullable value type is a type which basically can take any type, be any of its underlying value plus the null value.
 We can represent a type as a nullable type with a question mark next to it.
  - bool? flag = null

+#### Exceptions
+ - Exceptions are a type of class in .NET
+ - The exception in the try and catch block is the parent to all exceptions in .NET
+ - In a try and catch block, you can have multiple catches.
+You want to have the most specific exception in first catches.
+ - In a try and catch block, you can add a finally block to handle unmanaged resources (The finally block is generally used to remove/dispose these unmanaged resources since the garbage collector won't do it.).
+   - For example, streamreaders are unmanaged resources.
+ - You can create custom exception classes by inheriting from the exception class.
+You want to use custom exceptions as default exceptions don't provide enough information, these custom exceptions sort of act as a wrapper for the original exception, generally you'll see the original exception as the inner exception.

+#### Async/Await
+ - Similiar to JS, if we want a method to be async, we have to mark it as Async.
+Now in JS, when we mark a method as async, it will return a promise, in C#, we return a task instead.
+ - With that in mind, because a task is returned, the method needs to reflect that, and we need to indicate a Task is returned and we include the method's main variable as a generic.
+ -

 #### Overflowing
 - Data can over overflow in C#, meaning a btw, once you add one while it's at 255, it will become 0 again.
 We can wrap this in a 'chcekd block' so that the program will throw an exception if overflow does happen.
 Not often used.